brentgroves/repsys/k8s/mysql-8.0-server-install.md

 Thank you Father for the troubles that help me to learn valuable lessons!

+Mayastor did not work but maybe that was because the pv was not on the same node as the pod.

+### this works

 ```bash
 # make the database and backup directory on reports31
 sudo mkdir /mnt/data